chadjohnyboy/chadjohnyboy/README.md

 - 👀 I’m interested in i dont really know(JK)
 - - 🌱 I’m currently learning  python, html, java😭
 - 💞️ I’m looking to collaborate on java with someone
-- 📫 How to reach me through discord💀(where else would u look for someone)
+- 📫 How to reach me through d.....
+-

 <!---
 chadjohnyboy/chadjohnyboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.